Judy A. Cordeniz, MHA, FACHE, Chief Executive Officer

 Mr. Millar has a Master’s degree in Social Work and a Bachelor’s Degree in Psychology.
 He is also credentialed as a Certified Public Manager.

 Steve has served as the Lifeways CFO since 2008.
 In this position, he provides management and oversight of finance, budgeting, payroll, patient financial services, client access, and information/technology services.
 Prior to joining Lifeways, Steve worked for over fifteen years in acute care hospitals, including St. Alphonsus Regional Medical Center and the University of Utah Hospital.
 Steve holds a Master’s degree in Public Administration and Health Services Administration.

 Tim has over thirty years of experience with behavioral health services.
 At Lifeways, Tim provides input into business development as well as oversight of the construction and operation of new and existing residential service operations.
-Tim has served on several boards in Oregon and is now the lead for the Lifeways Foundation Committee.
+Tim has served on several boards in Oregon and is the Project Lead for the McNary Place Project.
 Prior to coming to Lifeways, Tim served twenty-nine years as the Chief Executive Officer of a Community Mental Health Program.

 Tim holds a Bachelor of Science Degree from the University of Oregon and an MSW degree from the University of Louisville.
 He is a licensed mental health examiner, social worker, and investigator in the state of Oregon.

 Rick George, MSW, Behavioral Health Services (Umatilla Region)

 Rick has over thirty years of experience managing behavioral health programs.
 Rick has experience providing services for community mental health, addictions, foster care, and sexual abuse treatment.
 In addition to his role as Behavioral Health Services Director in Umatilla, Rick also takes a lead role in Lifeways new business ventures and the stand-up of new programs.